 In recent years, safeguarding issues and vulnerability training within the night time economy have been driven up the agenda, and rightly so, with many businesses and areas now looking to arrange for specialist training to be delivered to night time workers.
 With a wide variety of options, what should you look for when organising safeguarding and vulnerability training for those working in the night time economy?
-Here are our top tips.
+Here our director Sylvia Oates shares her top tips for choosing this training.

 Consider the training method